melonmangithub/Generic-Stack/README.md

 ```

 License?
 There is no license

-I wrote this in 30 minutes on a plane lmao
+I wrote this in 20 minutes on a plane with my phone lmao